 Cage Requirements

-- Change the cage liner daily.
+- Change the cage liner as needed.

 - Wash food and water dishes daily.